Home > Duplicate File Deletion Basics > Your Startup Disk is Full? 9 Tips to Free up Space on Mac Startup Disk

 It is recommended to remove the files within these folders, but not the folders themselves.
 You can also highlight and copy everything to a different folder just in case something goes wrong before clearing cache.

 Tip 7.
-Move files to an external storage device
+Move files to external or cloud storage

-If your Mac storage space is almost occupied, you can move files and folders you don’t often use to an external storage device, such as an external hard drive.
+If your Mac storage space is mostly occupied, you can move files and folders you don’t often use to an external storage device like an external hard drive or a cloud drive like iCloud.

 Steps: How to clear up startup disk on your Mac by moving files to external storage